mjmlab/protocols/gene_complementation_klebsiella.md

 1. Inoculate 100 mL LB with 1 mL of overnight culture.
 Incubate at 30C with stir bar at ~500 rpm until it reaches OD<sub>600</sub> of 0.6 to 0.8 (approximately 4 hours).
 2. Centrifuge cells at 6500 rpm for 5 min.
 Remove supernatant and wash twice with 50 mL of ice cold glycerol (resuspend with glycerol and then centrifuge it again).
 3. Resuspend cells in residual glycerol solution after final wash.
-Mix 50 uL of dense suspended cells with 1 ug of plasmid DNA and electroporate 2500 mV.
+Mix 50 uL of dense suspended cells with 1 ug of plasmid DNA (<= 6 uL) in an electroporation cuvette.
+Use the manual mode on the electroporation machine and use the arrows to increase the voltage to 2.5V.
+Make sure that the cuvette is perfectly straight before pressing the pulse button, or else there's a very large chance of arcing.
 Add 900 uL SOC medium immediately after electroporation.
 4. Incubate sample for 1 hour at 30 degrees C on a rotary shaker at 150 rpm and plate onto low salt LB-Cam25 plates.
 5. Incubate plates at 30 degrees C overnight.
 6. Streak colonies onto low salt LB-Cam25 plates, and then again the next day.